 The French Language Program at CLIC offers a two-year academic program of studies focused on the development of interactional competence and intercultural knowledge.
 The courses offered through CLIC guide students to understand the French speaking culture and society through our focus on language awareness and critical language analysis.

-300 and 400 level classes in French Literature and Culture are offered in the Department of Classical and European Studies.
+300 and 400 level classes in French are offered in the Department of Classical and European Studies.

 French is one of the options that fulfills the language requirements for the Linguistics major offered by the Rice Linguistics Department.